 Assured Information Sharing in Clouds

 Numerous military database, documentation, and mission-critical information systems are migrated to the clouds, due to cloud cost-efficiency and accessing flexibility.
 However, the cloud servers are generally untrusted either for data owners or users.
 InfoBeyond advocates A3IS (Attribute-based Algorithms for Assured Information Sharing) for dynamically and securely data storage, query, and access in a policy-based manner.
 Basically, A3IS transfers all DoD policies into the corresponding attributes in such a way to validate whether the security policy is enforced for any data manipulation.
 All the data are encrypted on the cloud servers.
 The confidentiality and privacy of the owner are protected.
 On the other hands, only the user satisfying the predefined policies can fetch and decrypt the data with the corresponding keys.
 For flexible data access, A3IS has a secure fuzzy searching algorithm for users to search the data of his interest from the encrypted data in the cloud.
 The cloud server is unable to access the decrypted data or infer any additional information.
 Furthermore, A3IS achieves a fine-granted and flexible access control on the data, having the functions of authentication, authorization, and key distribution for of data owner and users.

 Access Control Policy Tool

-InfoBeyond conducted many research on the network security, data security, multi-level security, authentication, assurance, security trustworthy, distributed keying algorithms, covert channel, and cross domain security.
+InfoBeyond conducted many research on network security, data security, multi-level security, authentication, assurance, security trustworthiness, distributed keying algorithms, covert channel, and cross-domain security.